Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Model Framework

 To account for the evaporation of a sessile droplet of water and surfactant, we will assume evaporation occurs as the sequence of CCR mode followed by CCA mode \cite{Picknett1977}.
 As such, we are able to utilise the quasi-steady diffusion-limited evaporation model for a spherical cap-shaped droplet, which we are going to call the Popov model, since \citet{Popov2005} wrote out the full details (although the actual model is treated by others \cite{Picknett1977,Deegan2000,Erbil2012,Dash2013} and is equivalent to an older electrostatics problem).
 In the context of evaporation on plant surfaces, the Popov model has been applied with surfactant solutions on rice \cite{Zhou2017}, which has a similar contact angle to wheat \cite{he2019influence}, and \citet{Tredenick2018} modified the Popov model to account for hygroscopic water absorption on tomato fruit cuticles with surfactant.

 The \citet{Popov2005} model for a horizontal substrate is as follows.
 We require as inputs to the model the initial contact angle $\theta_0$ and the initial droplet height $H_0$.
 Since we are assuming the droplet takes the shape of a spherical cap, we can then easily use geometry to compute the initial contact radius $R_0$ and the initial volume $V_0$ (alternatively if we measure the initial contact radius $R_0$ instead of the initial droplet height $H_0$, then the other can easily be calculated).
 The model requires us to specify the receding time when the evaporation modes switch from CCR to CCA, which we call $t_{\text{rec}}$ (other authors \cite{Nguyen2012b} call this the transition contact angle).
-Finally, we require other experimental inputs to compute the constant $\Lambda$, such as the diffusivity of water vapour in air, temperature, relative humidity and so on (see Table~S2).
-For the period of time in which evaporation is governed by the CCR mode, the contact angle $\theta$ and droplet volume $V$ satisfy the system of differential equations
+Finally, we require other experimental inputs to compute the evaporation constant $\Lambda$, such as the diffusivity of water vapour in air, temperature, relative humidity and so on (see Table~S2).
+The governing equations for the Popov model can be written as the coupled system of algebraic-differential equations

-where $t$ is time and $f(\theta)$ is provided below in Equation (\ref{ftheta2}).
-As (\ref{CCR_theta2}) is not coupled to (\ref{CCR_V2}), it can be solved independently and then the solution for $\theta$ used to integrate (\ref{CCR_V2}) (or, alternatively, given the solution for $\theta$ at each time step, the volume $V$ can be calculated using geometry).
-At $t=t_{\text{rec}}$, the assumption is the evaporation proceeds in the CCA mode, which is described by the single equation